Recreation, Parks, and Tourism

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-Basic theory and technique of autogenic training, a mind-body self-care therapeutic approach with clinical and non-clinical applications.
-Includes stress reduction concepts, autogenic training instruction, and individual and group practice.
+Basic theory and technique of mind-body practices with autogenic training breathing and wearable devices.
+Includes stress reduction concepts, autogenic training instruction, practice with wearables for posture and breathing, and individual and group practice.
 [Formerly HH 433]

 Course Attributes: